tmobile/magentaA11y/_checklist-web/snackbar-toast.md

 ### Focus

-- Focus **should not** move to the element automatically when the snackbar appears
+- Focus **must not** move to the element automatically when the snackbar appears